DeLoooping/De.Loooping.Templates/README.md

 - Complex objects: `new DateTime()`
 - Code that results in some value: `DateTime.Parse("2024-03-07 21:25")`

-Values in content placeholders can be formatted by adding a `:` after the expression, followed by a [format string](https://learn.microsoft.com/en-us/dotnet/standard/base-types/formatting-types).
+Values in content blocks can be formatted by adding a `:` after the expression, followed by a [format string](https://learn.microsoft.com/en-us/dotnet/standard/base-types/formatting-types).

 Examples:
 - `{{ 12.34 :000.000}}` results in the output `012.340`